manuelemacchia/hotel-sentiment-analysis/README.md

 ![Review length distribution](visual/review_length_distribution.png)

 We can see that there is a slight difference between the length of positive and negative reviews.
-It appears that positive reviews are more concise than negative reviews, which suggests that users who had a bad experience tend to write more in-depth comments.
+It appears that positive reviews are usually more concise than negative reviews, which suggests that users who had a bad experience tend to write more in-depth comments.
 Furthermore, both distributions are positively skewed, meaning that most users do not write very long reviews.
 In fact, we find that the majority of reviews have at most about 500 characters.

 A number of reviews contain spelling errors.
 We do not know the amount of misclassification errors caused by wrong spelling, but we assume that most misspelled words do not repeatedly appear in the dataset and therefore will be pruned in the data preprocessing step.
 We can also find words with repeated characters (e.g., "molto" may be written like "mooolto").
 We will handle these words in preprocessing with a basic spell correction algorithm.

-Many reviews contain Unicode emojis such as ❤️ and 😠, and text emoticons such as :) and :(.
+Many reviews contain Unicode emojis such as `❤️` and `😠`, and text emoticons such as `:)` and `:(`.
 These characters express sentiment and we shall consider them when building the classification model.